CNBC: July jobs report analysis

 Source: Mark Schofield, Citi (via Financial Times), August 4, 2009.

-Barnaby Martin (Bank of America-Merrill Lynch): A good year for corporate
+Barnaby Martin (Bank of America-Merrill Lynch): A good year for corporate bonds

 "The rally in the corporate bond market might have reached its fourth month but sufficient catalysts remain for another half-year of strong returns, says Barnaby Martin, credit strategist at Bank of America-Merrill Lynch.